 Microsoft Teams Vs Slack: Help & Support

 If you feel stuck at any stage of using Slack, you can directly go to the help section and type your query in the search button.
-Over the time, Slack team has created an extensive help manual for the users to address their all possible queries.
-You are likely to find answer to all your concerns here.
+Over time, the Slack team has created an extensive help manual for the users to address all possible queries.
+You are likely to find answers to all your concerns here.

 Microsoft Teams, however, adopts a more personalized approach to query resolution.
 You will have to download their app, T-Bot to start getting personalized suggestions directly to your Chats tab.

 Slack supports operating systems like:

 - Slack for Windows 7 or above

 Mobile applications are available for iOS and Android.
 And, its supporting web browsers are Chrome, Firefox, Safari, and Microsoft Edge.

 Microsoft Teams ensures compatibility with these operating systems:

 - Microsoft Teams for Windows (32 Bit & 64 Bit)